lewis-ferguson/Project/readme.md

 Have you optimised URLs? -->

 SEO and UX principles:
+The website contains a link to another travelling website. https://thebucketlistcompany.co.uk/.
+This is done to improve the trust rating of the website.
+It is also better for user experience to give a similar website that might have something they are looking for that my project does not offer.
-The website contains a link to another travelling website. https://thebucketlistcompany.co.uk/ I chose images as close to the resolution I was using as possible to optimise loading time on the web page.
+I chose images as close to the resolution I was using as possible to optimise loading time on the web page.
 The URL's are kept very simple for easy navigation.